 Once you have sorted out the income, it is time to start exploring your household expenses.
 Surprisingly large amounts of people don’t actually have a clue of the real spending per month and you ought to get out of this group.
 It’s a good idea to check your expenses at least every six months to keep an eye on whether you’re suddenly spending a lot more money on a specific activity.

 When studying your expenses, divide your spending into smaller groups.
 You want to have the ‘essential’ spending and ‘non-essential’ spending separated.
 The essential spending would include things like mortgage, electricity, insurance, and phone tariffs.
-The non-essential should include things like entertainment and eating out.
+The non-essential should include things like entertainment and eat out.

 If you notice your expenses are barely covered by the income, you have a problem and you need to start finding ways to cut spending.